monica-c-25/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-In this project I used JavaScript to reproduce a game of rock, paper, scissors.
-The game is played from the console.
-Features include a score tracker for each round and a message for the final winner.
+In this project I utilized JavaScript, CSS, and HTML to reproduce a game of rock, paper, scissors that is played against the computer.
+The game ends when either the player or computer reaches 5 points.
+UI features include a start game button, winner declaration at the end of each round, score tracker, final winner declaration, and a play again button.